Drugs for Hypertension

 Long-acting nifedipine, verapamil, or diltiazem is used to treat hypertension, but short-acting nifedipine and diltiazem are associated with a high rate of MI and are not recommended.

-A Ca channel blocker is preferred to a β-blocker in patients with angina pectoris and a bronchospastic disorder, with coronary spasms, or with Raynaud syndrome.
+A calcium channel blocker is preferred to a beta-blocker in patients with angina pectoris and a bronchospastic disorder, with coronary spasms, or with Raynaud syndrome.

-These drugs (see Table: Oral ACE Inhibitors and Angiotensin II Receptor Blockers for Hypertension) reduce BP by interfering with the conversion of angiotensin I to angiotensin II and by inhibiting the degradation of bradykinin, thereby decreasing peripheral vascular resistance without causing reflex tachycardia.
+ACE inhibitors (see Table: Oral ACE Inhibitors and Angiotensin II Receptor Blockers for Hypertension) reduce blood pressure by interfering with the conversion of angiotensin I to angiotensin II and by inhibiting the degradation of bradykinin, thereby decreasing peripheral vascular resistance without causing reflex tachycardia.
 These drugs reduce BP in many hypertensive patients, regardless of plasma renin activity.
 Because these drugs provide renal protection, they are the drugs of choice for patients with diabetes.
 They are not recommended for initial treatment in blacks, in whom they appear to increase the risk of stroke when used for initial treatment.

 Thiazide-type diuretics enhance the antihypertensive activity of ACE inhibitors more than that of other classes of antihypertensives.
 Spironolactone and eplerenone also appear to enhance the effect of ACE inhibitors.